akhoso/project1/README.md

 Team Members: Alex Benedict, Aneeta Khoso

-Data sources were generated from IMDB datasets and Wikipedia.
+Data was web-scraped from IMDB and Wikipedia.
 Multiple datasets were imported into Tableau and manipulated to include some calculated fields.
 The calculated and default fields were used to depict various charts to present meaningful highlights to Microsoft.

-Data remained in raw form when imported into Tableau.
+Data remained in raw form when imported.
 Although it was not 'cleaned' we did not run into dirty data through the project.

 The datasets are larger than GitHub would allow us to upload, therefore unavailable on GitHub.